5 Tenant Screening Tips to Help You Find a Great Renter

 Require a co-signer for first-time renters

 In some cases, you'll be screening potential tenants with no rental history, like a student or a renter recently relocated from another country.
 In this instance, protect your interests by requiring a co-signer for the rental agreement.
-Not only will this hold your tenants accountable, the co-signer could also act as an unlikely ally should problems or disputes arise down the road.
+Not only will this hold your tenants accountable, but the co-signer could also act as an unlikely ally should problems or disputes arise down the road.

 Looking to match your rental property to a great tenant?
 We match landlords with potential tenants, so they are making the most out of their investment.